Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 Supported Recording Access Options
 ----------------------------------

-After a new call is successfully submitted via the API, a message is sent to notify the Invoca Audio Processing system to download the recording and begin processing.
-The audio processing system attempts to download the recording via a standard network request using **wget** or **curl**.

-Call Recording URLs will need to be accessible to the Invoca Audio processing system.
+Call Recordings must be accessible to the Invoca system.
 There are a couple of ways to configure your recordings to support this requirement:

+    `Public URL` In this approach, you can provide a `recording_url` for the call recording that is able to be downloaded without requirement of access credentials or API keys.
+Requesting this URL should directly download the recording.

     `Presigned URL` If the call recording is hosted in `AWS S3 <https://docs.aws.amazon.com/s3/index.html>`_ you can use `presigned URLs <https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html>`_.
-In this approach, a unique token is created and appended to the URL that grants access for a predefined period of time to the system in which you provide the URL.
+In this approach, you can provide a `recording_url` with a presigned URL that grants access for a predefined period of time.
+The presigned URL must be live for more than 24 hours to give Invoca enough time to process the recording.

-    `Public URL` In this approach, the call recording would be able to be downloaded without requirement of access credentials or API keys.
+    `Direct Recording Access to S3/Azure/SFTP` In this approach, you can provide Invoca with credentials to access recordings in Amazon S3, Microsoft Azure Blob Storage, or via SFTP.
+Then, you can provide a `recording_filename` with a path to the recording.
+If your recording filename exactly matches the `external_call_unique_id`, you can omit this field entirely.
+Your Invoca Customer Success Manager (CSM) can assist with setting this up.

-    `Secure Recording URL` If accessing your call recordings requires an access token, you will need to setup an Auth Configuration with Invoca support.
+    `Secure Recording URL` If accessing your call recordings requires an API token, you can set an Auth Configuration with Invoca support.
 After setup, Invoca will provide you with the corresponding Auth Configuration ID.
 When passed as a parameter in your API request, the *recording_auth_config_id* will enable the Invoca Audio Processing system to access the recording.
 Currently, the following authentication methods are supported:

     .. list-table::
       :widths: 8 40